cbajapan/swift-fcsdk-ios/README.md

 | **iOS (simulator)** |   ✅   |    ✅   |

-### We are currently in Beta for this SDK.
-Therefore, only limited functionality or features may be available upon Betas and Release Candidates.

-#### Please check this repository regularly for beta releases.
+#### Please Follow this repository for the lateset SDK notifications.

 ## Documentation